KelseySteele/Cat-Clicker-Premium-Pro/catClicker/README.md

 # Cat-Clicker
 In order to use this app, click on the name of the cat that you would like to see and their picture will appear on the right.
+Click on the "Admin" button and three input boxes will appear.
+These boxes will allow you to change the name of the cat, the picture, and # of clicks on each cats' picture.
+Click the "save" button to save your changes to the cat and the "cancel" button to discard the changes.

+This is the same project as the project within my Cat-Clicker repository, but with an admin button that allows the user to change the cats' information.
+The JavaScript is also now organized within a MVC (Model, View, Controller) architecture.

-The app is created with JavaScript.
-The cats' information is stored in an array of objects.
+The cats' information is still stored in an array of objects, but within the object called model.
 Each cat is an object with name, number of clicks, and imageURL properties.
-These properties are stored in the "cat" object constructor.
-I used the object constructor because I like having the option to easily add properties without having to add the property name to each object in the array.

-A for loop is used to loop though the cats in the cats array.
-For each cat, a li element is created.
-This li element is appended to a unordered list on the index.html document.

-I used an "iife" (Immediately-Invoked-Function-Espression) to create a click event listener that displays the corresponding cats' properties.
-This was my first time using an iife.
+Within the "view" objects is:

+1. the for loop used to loop through the cat's arrays,
+2. the click event listeners for the buttons and cat names (created with an iife/ Immediately-Invoked-Function-Expression), and
+3. the functions that change the cats' information when the "save" or "cancel" buttons are clicked,

+The variables and functions within the model and view objects communicate with each other via the "octopus" object.
+The "octopus" object is the controller in the MVC architecture.